wb/tunebot/README.md

 Before we can get tunebot up and running, we need to get hubot installed, along with an adapter for your favorite chat client.
 Check out [this document](https://github.com/github/hubot/blob/master/docs/README.md) for help installing hubot, and refer to [this document](https://github.com/github/hubot/blob/master/docs/adapters.md) for help installing your adapter.

+One more thing!
+If you are following along below, you will need maven installed in order to build the server.
+You can also download a pre-built version [here](https://github.com/nextbigsoundinc/tunebot/releases), but you'll have to modify `bin/server.sh` to point to the downloaded jar instead of trying to build it.

 ### Installing and Configuring the Server

 The server is self-contained - to get it working, just run `bin/server.sh`.
 You should see something like this*: